 Study 1 (Value 10/50):

 To observe the role of fatty acids on the risk for CAD, a large prospective longitudinal cohort was initiated many years ago in order to record cardiovascular events.
 Participants were recruited from several cities in Canada.
-At the baseline visit, participants had their body mass determined and had blood samples taken.
-Blood samples were analyzed for C-reactive protein (CRP), which is a marker of systemic inflammation, and were also analyzed for serum FA and D6D activity.
+At the baseline visit, participants had their body mass index (BMI) determined and had blood samples taken.
+Blood samples were analyzed for C-reactive protein (CRP), which is a marker of systemic inflammation serum FA levels and D6D activity.
 Every year, participants were called to record any cardiovascular events that had occurred over the previous year.

 After 15 years, the data collected were analyzed.
-Relative risks (RR) were calculated on tertiles of CRP and D6D activity with CAD events.
+Relative risks (RR) were calculated on tertiles of serum CRP levels and D6D activity with CAD events.
 RR indicate the percent in risk that greater CRP or D6D have on CAD events.
 A RR is not significant if the range crosses the 1.0 value (for example, a RR of 1.30 with a confidence interval of 0.90 to 1.50 is considered not significant).